kitnil/awesome/README.md

 ## Go

+- [go-leetcode](https://github.com/austingebauer/go-leetcode) - A collection of 100+ popular LeetCode problems that I've solved in Go.
 - [swarmkit](https://github.com/docker/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
 - [gofx](https://github.com/antonmedv/gofx) - 🐾 fx-like command-line JSON processing tool
 - [hostctl](https://github.com/guumaster/hostctl) - Manage your hosts file like a pro!